pinax-network/substreams_firehose/README.md

 ## Writing custom block processors

 For even more control over the data extracted, the extraction process uses a modular approach for manipulating `Block` response objects coming from the gRPC stream.
 A block processing function is used for extracting the data that is later stored in the output file at the end of the block extraction process.
-Customizing which data is extracted is the objective of writing a custom block processor.
+Customizing which data is extracted is the main goal of writing a custom block processor.

 In order to write custom block processing functions, some conditions must be respected:
-- The function should be placed inside a seperate `.py` file in the [`block_processors`](pyfirehose/block_processors/) module.
+- The function should be placed inside the [`processors.py`](pyfirehose/block_processors/processors.py) file in the [`block_processors`](pyfirehose/block_processors/) module (try to avoid name conflicts).
 - The function should act as a **generator** (using the `yield` keyword) to return the data.
 - The **first parameter** of the function should take the raw block extracted from the gRPC stream.